Quansight/Quansight-website/apps/consulting/posts/geocoding.md

-Not only did it all fit comfortably into the AWS Lambda 250MB package size limit, execution was also fast enough that we could reverse-geocode millions of coordinates from across the United States in less than 10 minutes, staying within the 10GB memory limit.
+Not only did it all fit comfortably into the AWS Lambda 250MB package size limit, execution was also fast enough that we could reverse-geocode millions of coordinates from across the United States in less than 10 minutes, staying within the 10GB memory limit!

 That's the power of lazy execution and Rust.
 If you too would like custom Rust and/or Python solutions for your use case, which can be easily and cheaply deployed, please contact